ZhdanovDmitriy/ladder_problem/README.md

 # ladder_problem
-The ladder around the corner problem asks for the length of the longest ladder that can be maneuvered around a right-angle corner between two corridors of given widths with 90-degree corner.
+Given: a, b are the width of two corridors (non-negative numbers) It is necessary: to find the length of an infinitely narrow (without width) staircase that can be carried through an absolutely straight (90 degrees) angle formed by two converging corridors with widths a and b.

 The repository contains an animation of the numerical method for solving this problem.
 If you are interested in the analytical solution, you can find it online.
 I was interested in constructing a numerical scheme for this problem.